-Beth chose to make a career change, switching from science researcher to psychologist, as a result of encountering life problems of her own.
+Beth chose to make a career change, switching from science researcher to counselor, as a result of encountering life problems of her own.
 Her personal journey of self-discovery, involvement in support networks and academic training have all made unique contributions to the ideas and methods she employs as a counselor.

 Beth's Healing Philosophy